Adapt your strategy and use sales training to support rather than interfere with creating a selling culture.

 Related to this is the fact that success leads to confidence.
 If we take rejection personally, it becomes “failure” in our minds and eventually we’ll give up.
 Your sales training needs to provide people with the tools to succeed, and it needs to change mindsets about what it means when a sale doesn’t happen.
 When they go into it with an attitude of, I’m looking to uncover a need, not, I have to sell this product, their confidence won’t take a huge hit if they don’t make the sale.
 They’ll realize that the need simply wasn’t there.

 - Discover the culture together: Finally, a selling culture can’t be built in silos.
 To get buy-in, you have to facilitate the discussion, not dictate the answers.
-We recommend bringing everyone together—mixing together groups from different branches, regions and organizations—and allowing them to discover and define what that selling culture is.
+We recommend bringing everyone together—mixing together groups from different branches, regions and organizations—and allowing them to discover and define what that selling culture is through sharing their own sales stories.
 Let them help design questions they feel comfortable asking.

 Make this the first step in your training initiative.
 Because when you facilitate discussion about what the culture should be and allow people to be part of the process, they’ll already be on board when they get to the training.